Mater Lotteries Winning Property Features: Market Value & Legal Guide

 Discover how Mater Lotteries values prize homes, stamp duty implications, CGT, and true ownership costs.
 Complete valuation guide for Australian lottery winn...

-The final valuation sits on page two of the lottery conditions of entry.
-It is not negotiable and forms the legal basis of the prize.
-If you win a Mater Lotteries prize home, you accept that valuation—you cannot dispute it or demand a revaluation.
+The final valuation is on page two of the lottery conditions.
+You cannot change it.
+If you win, you accept that valuation.
+You cannot dispute it or ask for a new one.

 Geographic Value Patterns Across Queensland Lottery Draws

-Mater Lotteries draws span four distinct property markets within Queensland.
+Mater Lotteries draws span four distinct property markets.
 Each has different valuation drivers:

 | Region | Typical Prize Home Suburbs | Typical Valuation Range | Primary Value Driver |